 Richard Kane took over as Chairman of the club in January 2014 and quickly set about bringing the club back to the community.
 A local businessman Kane immediately set about cutting the cloth accordingly, as the side fought to remain in the second tier of non-league football.
 Steve Housham and Darryn Stamp were the men in charge when Kane took the helm. in total managing the club for five years.
 Despite a good FA Cup run that saw Trinity beat neighbours Boston United, lower tier Droylsden in a seven goal thriller and Wrexham at the Racecourse Ground, before a narrow defeat to Shrewsbury Town.

-A promising start to the Northern Premier League 2018/19 campaign harboured much hope, including a resounding 8-2 victory over Chasetown in the FA Cup.
-However, with the Play-off dream slipping away after heavy home defeats to Warrington Town and Farsley Celtic, the managerial pack was shuffled again.
+A promising start to the Northern Premier campaign harboured much hope, a resounding 8-2 victory over Chasetown in the FA Cup, but with the Play-off dream slipping away with heavy home defeats to Warrington and Farsley Celtic, the managerial pack was shuffled again.
 Club captain, Liam King took the reins alongside experienced forward Ross Hannah, improved results and performances happened immediately, but an unforeseen set of circumstances happened as North Ferriby folded, their record expunged, and Trinity's six points lost ultimately cost the Blues the final Play-off spot.
-With the core of the squad retained and key areas strengthened, hopes are high for a successful 2019/20 season.
-We hope you can join us along this next stage of the journey.
+With the core of the squad retained and key areas strengthened, hopes were high for a successful 2019/20 season.
+However, with Trinity in mid-table and with twelve games to go, the coronavirus saw the campaign null and void.
+2020/21 began later as a result, but we hope you can join us along this next stage of the journey